pavanw3b/sh00t/README.md

 **sh00t: Integrated Testing Environment for Manual Security Testers**

-A tool that understand Security Testing..
+A tool that understands Security Testing..

 **Features:**
 - Environment for Filing bug